nikogriffs/nikogriffs/README.md

 ### Hi there 👋, my name is Nikolay
 #### Thank you for visiting my page.
 I am a beginner web developer from Krasnoyarsk.
 Graduated from Yandex.Practicum.
+Now I'm studying Redux and Typescript on my own.
+I fell in love with web development because of complex and interesting tasks.
+I want to work in a team and create something new.

 Skills: REACT / JS / NODE / EXPRESS / HTML / CSS / GIT / FIGMA